Subhash Tamang becomes first player from Nepal to win All India amateur golf championships - www.lokmattimes.com

 Subhash Tamang becomes first player from Nepal to win All India amateur golf championships

-Kolkata, Dec 17 Subhash Tamang became the first golfer from Nepal to win the prestigious All India Amateur ...
+Kolkata (West Bengal)[India], December 18 : Subhash Tamang became the first golfer from Nepal to win the prestigious All-India ...

-Kolkata, Dec 17 Subhash Tamang became the first golfer from Nepal to win the prestigious All India Amateur Championships run by the Indian Golf Union.
+Kolkata (West Bengal)[India], December 18 : Subhash Tamang became the first golfer from Nepal to win the prestigious All-India Amateur Championships run by the Indian Golf Union.

-Tamang, 21, beat Rohit of India 9&7 to win the 122nd edition of the tournament at the iconic Royal Calcutta Golf Club.
+Tamang, 21, beat Rohit of India 9 and 7 to win the 122nd edition of the tournament at the iconic Royal Calcutta Golf Club.

 "It is the happiest moment of my life," said the shy Tamang, who came over to India in 2022 to hone his skills under an India pro, Tarun Sardesai at his academy near Bengaluru.